-The New York State University Police Department (NYSUPD), in conjunction with the Purchase College Office of the President, the Office of Student Affairs, Office of Human Resources, and local law enforcement agencies, prepare this report to comply fully with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-Statistics are compiled in accordance with the Uniform Crime Reporting System of the Department of Justice and the Federal Bureau of Investigation.
+The New York State University Police

+Department (NYSUPD), in conjunction with the

+Purchase College Office of the President, the

+Office of Student Affairs, Office of Human

+Resources, and local law enforcement agencies,

+prepare this report to comply fully with the

+Jeanne Clery Disclosure of Campus Security

+Policy and Crime Statistics Act.
+Statistics are

+compiled in accordance with the Uniform Crime

+Reporting System of the Department of Justice

+and the Federal Bureau of Investigation.

+Campus crime, arrests and referral statistics include those reported to NYSUPD, other local law enforcement entities and designated campus officials including but not limited to: Title IX Investigator

+Office of Student Affairs

+Office of Community Engagement

+Office of Human Resources

+Office of Community Standards

+The Counseling Center

+Athletics

+International Studies

-Campus crime, arrest and referral statistics include those reported to NYSUPD, designated campus officials (including the Title IX Investigator, members of the Office of Student Affairs, including the Office of Community Engagement, Community Standards, the Counseling Center, Athletics, International Studies and the Office of Human Resources), and local law enforcement entities; (including but not limited to directors, deans, department heads, judicial affairs, advisors to students/student organizations, athletic coaches).
-Crimes are reported that occur on campus, on locations that are contiguous to the campus, and buildings or properties that are either owned or controlled by a campus affiliated entity, including officially recognized student organizations.
-Please see the college Map located on page 17 herein for the boundaries of crime reporting in accordance with the Clery Act.
+The statistics also include reports made to campus personnel serving as directors, deans, department heads, student /student organization advisors and athletic coaches.
+Crimes reported herein have occurred either on campus, or on locations that are contiguous to the campus, and/or at buildings or properties that are either owned or controlled by a campus affiliated entity, including officially recognized student organizations.
+See the campus map located on page 14 herein for the boundaries of crime reporting in accordance with the Clery Act.

-Campus policy encourages every member of the campus community to report a crime promptly to the NYSUPD, other campus security authorities or in the case of sexual violence, to the Title IX Investigator.
+Purchase College encourages every member of the campus community to report a crime promptly to the NYSUPD, other campus security authorities or in the case of sexual violence, to the Title IX Investigator.
 Students are also informed of their right to obtain support services by making a confidential report to the Counseling Center, Health Services or the Wellness Center.
-The College's voluntary confidential reporting options are offered for those who may not want to pursue action either within the federal or state criminal justice system or within the College's discipline system, but who are in need of support services.
+The College's voluntary confidential reporting options are offered for those who may not want to pursue action either within the federal or state criminal justice system or within the College's discipline system, but who need support services.
 A procedure is in place to capture crimes statistics which are disclosed anonymously to NYSUPD and/or the Title IX Investigator.

 Each year, an e-mail notification is made to all enrolled students, faculty and staff that provides the web site to access this report.
 These statistics are published yearly in this Annual Security Report and are also reported to the U.S. Department of Education.
-Copies of the report may also be obtained at the Police Department Headquarters located in the Lincoln Avenue Underpass or by calling NYSUPD at (914) 251-6900.
+Any questions regarding the report shall be directed to The Police Chief or Inspector of the NYSUPD.
+Copies of the report may also be obtained at the Police Department Headquarters located at the Lincoln Avenue Underpass Purchase College-SUNY 735 Anderson Hill Rd Purchase, NY 10577 or by calling NYSUPD at (914) 251-6900.
 All prospective students and employees may obtain a copy the Annual Security Report by calling NYSUPD or the Office of Admissions.